 According to the Lankavatara Sutra, the storehouse consciousness plays a particularly important role because it not only exists as the tranquil depths of the ocean do, but it also functions as a repository.
 This is why it is called a storehouse, because it collects the seeds of sense impressions and actions.
 Indeed, the concept of the storehouse consciousness is extremely important for the Mahayana Buddhism.
 The storehouse consciousness is also called the "All-Base Consciousness", the consciousness that is the substratum of all.
 This implies that it has within it the potential for both samsara and nirvana, both phenomenal world and enlightenment.
 Once the Storehouse Consciousness has been abandoned, the Manovijnana no longer attach to the self, the first six consciousnesses would naturally die.
-For Manas and Manovijnana are not different he one from the other, they depend upon the Alaya as cause and support.
-And when an external world is tenaciously held as real which is no other than the presentation of one's own mind, the mentation-system (cittakalapa), mutually related, is evolved in its totality.
+For Manas and Manovijnana are not different the one from the other, they depend upon the Alaya as cause and support.
+And when an external world is tenaciously held as real which is no other than the presentation of one's own mind, the mentation-system (citta-kalapa), mutually related, is evolved in its totality.
 Like the ocean waves, the Vijnanas set in motion by the wind of an external world which is the manifestation of one's own mind, rise and cease.
 Therefore, the seven Vijnanas cease with the cessation of Manovijnana.
 Therefore, in Buddhist cultivation, the Alaya-vijnana is the supreme ruler of one existence which ultimately determines where one will gain rebirth in the six realms of existence.
-The storehouse-consciousness is a place where stores all impressions, all memory-seeds, and all karmic seeds.
+The storehouseconsciousness is a place where stores all impressions, all memoryseeds, and all karmic seeds.
 Consciousness is also one of the Five Skandhas.
 The relation between subject and object.
 It is the empirical mind by which one cognizes the phenomenal worlds and gains the experience of life.

 In the Studies of the Vijnaptimatra, Atma-graha means clinging to the false idea of a permanent individual, that the individual is real, the ego an independent unit and not a mere combination of the five skandhas produced by cause-and-effect disintegrating.
-The natural or intinctive cleaving (clinging) attachment is developed as the result of erroneous reasoning.
+The natural or intinctive cleaving (clinging) to the idea of self or soul.
+Holding to the concept of the reality of the ego, holding to permanent personality, or holding to the atman.
+This holding is an illusion.
+The false tenet of a soul, or ego, or permanent individual, that the individual is real, the ego an independent unit and not a mere combination of the five skandhas produced by cause-and-effect disintegrating.
+This attachment is developed as the result of erroneous reasoning.
 In the Four Noble Truth, Sakyamuni Buddha taught that "attachment to self" is the root cause of suffering.
 From attachment springs grief; from grief springs fear.
 For him who is wholly free from attachment, there is no grief and much less fear.
 If you don't have attachments, naturally you are liberated.